 Similarly, you can remove WordPress admin bar without using any plugin.
 This method is best for the person who is good at coding.
 Let’s start!

 Remove the Admin Toolbar with a code

-To start first you need to access the function.php file in cPanel or by FTP client. it can be found in your theme folder
+To start first you need to access the function.php file in cPanel or by FTP client.
+As FTP stands for File Transfer Protocol.
+It is used to transfer files from one local computer to a remote website, such as a WordPress blog.it can be found in your theme folder

 Paste the below-given code into the functions.php file,

-Another way to hide WordPress admin bar is by turning it off in settings or profile page.
+Another way to hide WordPress admin bar is by turning it off in settings or profile pages.